wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 The same is true of the line `movl -8(%esp, %ecx, 4), %edx`, however it represents the value `f[i-2]` in the array and is placed into the `edx` register.

-The format of these `mov` instructions can be summarised as:
+The format of these `mov` instructions can be summarized as:

 &nbsp;&nbsp; **relative\_offset(absolute\_offset, index, size)**